huangliu0909/KS-E02-2018-round-A/README.md

 You may redip(return the item and draw again) a maximum of K times.
 Play optimally to maximize the value of the item you may end the game with.
 What is the expected value of that item?

+Problem C: Scrambled Words
+Given a dictionary, can you count the number of words in dictionary that appear as a substring in a given string at least once, in either their scrambled or original forms.